wrightmat/wrightmat.github.io/obsidian/dnd/other/Draconic Prophesy.md

 The Draconic Prophecy is a record of things to come that has been playing out since creation.

 The dragons of Argonnessen observe and record everything from the position of the moons and stars, to the position of the Ring of Siberys to physical manifestations of dragonmarks in the world, all of which they study looking for portents and omens of things to come.
-The prophecy encompasses many many volumes and is said to be as complex and unfathomable as the dragons themselves.
+The prophecy encompasses many volumes and is said to be as complex and unfathomable as the dragons themselves.
 A few among the scholarly study snippets of the massive work, but only the dragons with their incredibly long lifespan, the elves of Aerenal, and the immortal rakshasa have the ability and patience to see the prophecy for what it truly is.

 Recently, dragonmarks have formed on the so-called lesser races.
 Although the dragons are divided as to what this might mean, they are no less interested in studying the new bearers of the Draconic Prophecy.